SManAT/PyStuff/README.md

 ```
 To get an idea how it looks like
 ![Screenshot](./img/notifyshot.jpg)

-This stuff is provided as it is, glhf!
+This stuff is provided as it is, gl & hf!